lnsongxf/QuantileIV.jl/README.md

 Quantile instrumental variables estimation using ABC of GMM

-This repository contains code for the quantile instrumental variables example in "Bayesian Indirect Inference and the ABC of GMM" by Creel, Gao, Hong and Kristensen.
-The paper will be available before long.
-The MPI.jl, Distances.jl and Distributions.jl packages are used.
+This repository contains code for the quantile instrumental variables example in "Bayesian Indirect Inference and the ABC of GMM" by Creel, Gao, Hong and Kristensen http://arxiv.org/abs/1512.07385 The MPI.jl, Distances.jl and Distributions.jl packages are used.

 For replication: